Meditation & Getting Started: A Guide to Understanding and Practicing Meditation

 STEP ONE: Understanding Meditation

-Meditation cultivates specific qualities of the mind like equanimity, mindfulness, and compassion.
-Developing these qualities help to reduce unnecessary self-imposed suffering in your life.
+Meditation cultivates specific qualities of the mind such as attention, equanimity and compassion.
+Developing these qualities help to reduce unnecessary self-imposed suffering.

-What’s the difference between meditation and a formal mediation practice?
+What’s the difference between meditation and a formal meditation practice?

-The mind is easiest to work with in stillness.
-Sitting allows for a controlled, simplified environment and a deeper training.
+The reason to have a formal meditation practice is that the mind is easiest to work with in stillness.
+Sitting with eyes-closed allows for a controlled, simplified environment and a deeper training.
+Removing variables such as movement, balance and sight isolates the mind and allows you to focus on cultivating only your chosen qualities.

-Why do I have to “choose” a technique; can’t I make up my own meditation practice?
+Do I have to “choose” a technique?
+Can I make up my own meditation practice?

 The benefit of choosing a popular meditation technique is the same benefit as walking an established trail — each has defined beginnings and ends.
 You know where you’re starting from and where you’re going, so it’s difficult to get lost along the way.
 If you have questions, you’re able to seek counsel from established practitioners.
 Finally, there is a growing body of scientific literature supporting the benefits of popular techniques, so we know these techniques actually cultivate certain qualities of the mind and are not just supported by anecdotal evidence or hopeful wishes.
 In short, choosing an existing technique will likely have advantages over making up your own, but even riskier perhaps is not having a mental discipline at all.